astral-sh/ruff/README.md

 and [`autoflake`](https://pypi.org/project/autoflake/) all while executing tens or hundreds of times faster than any individual tool.

-Ruff is actively developed and used in major open-source projects like:
+Ruff is extremely actively developed and used in major open-source projects like:

 - [FastAPI](https://github.com/tiangolo/fastapi)
 - [Bokeh](https://github.com/bokeh/bokeh)